 What is HIPAA?

-HIPAA stands for Health Insurance Portability and Accountability Act.
-It is a US federal law that was enacted in 1996 to protect the privacy and security of patients' health information.
+HIPAA stands for Health Insurance Portability and Accountability Act, a US federal law enacted in 1996 that aims to protect the privacy and security of patients' health information.
 HIPAA establishes national standards for protecting certain health information, called Protected Health Information (PHI).
 PHI includes any individually identifiable health information.

-HIPAA mandates that healthcare organisations, their business associates, and subcontractors adhere to specific data privacy and security measures to protect PHI.
+HIPAA requires that healthcare organisations, their business associates, and sub-contractors adhere to specific data privacy and security measures to protect PHI.
 The law consists of several rules, including the Privacy Rule, Security Rule, and Breach Notification Rule, which set guidelines and requirements for safeguarding PHI in electronic and non-electronic forms.

-As a service provider, and, thereby, business associate, of American healthcare and health research organisations, it is fundamental for Ledidi to meet the requirements of HIPAA.
+As a service provider to American healthcare and health research organisations, we strive to meet the requirements of HIPAA at all times.
 By adhering to the legal HIPAA requirements for suppliers, Ledidi ensures the protection of PHI, maintenance of a strong business relationship with US-based healthcare entities, and avoidance of potential penalties for non-compliance.

-The HIPAA compliance examination focused on Ledidi’s alignment with the security and breach notification requirements of HIPAA.
+The HIPAA compliance audit focused on how Ledidi operated when it came to the security and breach notification requirements of HIPAA.
 The audit was performed in accordance with the American Institute of Certified Public Accountants (AICPA) Statement on Standards for Attestation Engagements (SSAE) No. 18, AT-C Section 315, Compliance Attestation.

 Compliance across international borders